175th Birthday of Abay Qunanbaiuly

 Whole Kazakhstan is celebrating the 175th birthday of Abay Qunanbaiuly.
 But who was this man?
-Info Shymkent will tell you his story.
+Info Shymkent will tell.

-Abay Qunanbaiuly is THE national poet of Kazakhstan.
-If you travelling through the country of Central Asia you will see very much streets or parks named after him.
-Even you can find very much statues or monuments of him.
+Abay Qunanbaiuly is the national poet of Kazakhstan.
+If you’re travelling through the country of Central Asia you will see many streets or parks named after him.
 But how he became the national poet of Kazakhstan?

-Abay was born as Ibrahim Qunanbajuly in the family of a Kazakh leader (Kazakh: Bij) in 10th August 1845.
-His birth place are the Chingis Mountains in East Kazakhstan.
+Abay was born as Ibrahim Qunanbajuly in the family of a Kazakh leader (Kazakh: Bij) on the 10th August, in1845.
+His birth place is the Chingis Mountains in East Kazakhstan.
 The Chingis Mountains are located in the Abay District.
 Also a region named after him.

 But he was also a composer and wrote for example the famous Kazakh song Kozimnin karasi (English: You are the pupil of my eyes).
 Many modern popular Kazakh musician created their own version out of it.
 Like Artemis, Son Pascal or Muze Assem with Almas Duo.